bugsounet/MMM-Pir/README.md

  * with PIR Sensor (`EXT-Pir`)
  * with Touch (`EXT-ScreenTouch`)
  * with crontab (`EXT-ScreenManager`)
- * with `gateway` for full control in harmony with all EXT components
+ * with `gateway` for full control in harmony with all EXT components.

 Naturally, you can use it as a single module and without `MMM-GoogleAssistant`